Plenty of other people will want to nudge you

 Moving into small and safe experimenting

-This book is designed so you can choose a page at random.
+This website is designed so you can choose a page at random.
 You can design a safe experiment from most pages.
 Please keep in mind that, whatever happens, there is no ‘right’ or ‘wrong’; it’s not your fault if the result is unclear; nor is it my fault.
 It’s simply the result of the action taken.
 The key is to know what is learned from the outcome and what ‘something different’ might be tried next time.

 Typically, those results will be: